Georgios Grivas: The EOKA guerrilla campaign

-Following his retirement, Grivas focused on the idea of ridding Cyprus of British colonial rule and eventually uniting it with Greece (Enosis).
+Following his retirement, Grivas devoted his efforts to ridding Cyprus of British colonial rule and eventually uniting it with Greece (Enosis).
 As a member of the secret Committee for the Cyprus Struggle he took the oath of Enosis together with the newly elected Archbishop Makarios III, with whom he collaborated for preparing the armed struggle.
 He arrived secretly in Cyprus in October 1954 and began immediately the formation of his guerrilla organisation EOKA.
-On 1 April 1955 with a declaration that he signed as DIGENIS and a number of bombings against various targets in the four major cities and military installations, he announced the beginning of his campaign for Self Determination – Union with Greece.
+On 1 April 1955 with a declaration that he signed as DIGENIS and a number of bombings against various targets in the four major cities and military installations, he announced the beginning of his campaign for self-determination through union with Greece.

 He directed the first EOKA operations from his hideout in Nicosia but soon after he moved to the Troodos mountains to lead his guerrilla teams.
 At the time he wanted only British soldiers and their Greek collaborators to be targeted and prohibited attacks on the Turkish Cypriots.
 He recruited Grigoris Afxentiou as one of the team leaders, initially of the Famagusta district.
 Grivas escaped capture twice after he was surrounded by British forces at Spilia in December 1955, leading to the Battle of Spilia, and at Kykkos in May 1956.
-A month later, chased by the British forces, he was secretly transferred from the mountains by the car of a passionate EOKA fighter, Kostis Efstathiou, also known as "Pachykostis", and found refuge in a hideout at Limassol from where he directed not only the military activities but also the political campaign, since Archbishop Makarios in March 1956 was exiled by the authorities.
+A month later, chased by the British forces, he was secretly transferred from the mountains by the car of a passionate EOKA fighter, Kostis Efstathiou, also known as "Pachykostis", and found refuge in a hideout at Limassol from where he directed not only the military activities but also the political campaign, since in March 1956 Archbishop Makarios was exiled by the authorities.

 During the struggle, the British colonial administration had offered a reward of £10,000 plus passage to anywhere in the world for information leading to the arrest of Colonel Grivas.